robin-raymond/zax.io/warnings-errors.md

     * an attempt to access a value via the self variable (`_`) was made in a non ambiguous situation
 * `redundant-access-via-own` (always)
     * an attempt to access a value via an `own` declared contained variable name where the variable name is not ambiguous
+* `bad-style` (always)
+    * the style of the code is found to be undesirable and language or compiler changes in the future may be breaking